-The application of short-term redemption fees and waivers may vary among intermediaries.
+The application of short-term redemption fees and waivers may vary among intermediaries and certain intermediaries may not apply the waivers listed above.
 If you purchase or sell Fund shares through an intermediary, you should contact your intermediary for more information on whether the short-term redemption fee will be applied to redemptions of your shares.